YellowJacketLinux/CPAN-RPM/SOURCES/CPAN-LICENSE-AMBIGUITY.md

 YJL RPM spec files will specify both ‘Artistic-1.0’ and ‘Artistic-1.0-Perl’ as SPDX identifiers as an argument can be made for either case.
-The original ‘Artistic-1.0’ is included (usually within a file called `ARTISTIC` or `LICENSE` or `COPYING`) packaged with both the RPM `%license` and `%doc` macros and the text of the ‘Artistic-1.0-Perl’ is included in a file called `Artistic-1.0-Perl.txt` but is only packaged with the RPM `%license` macro as it is not part of the original CPAN source distribution.
+The original `LICENSE` (or `LICENCE`) filr is packaged in the RPM with both the RPM `%license` and `%doc` macros and the text of the ‘Artistic-1.0-Perl’ is included in a file called `Artistic-1.0-Perl.txt` but is only packaged with the RPM `%license` macro as it is not part of the original CPAN source distribution.

 ### ‘Artistic-1.0’ vs ‘Artistic-1.0-Perl’